 If truck drivers find themselves working with a terrible supervisor or dispatcher, it won’t be long until they start looking for a better opportunity.

-The dispatcher is the primary representation for the company, and sometimes, a trucker's only contact.
-Companies that spend time matching dispatchers and drivers based on personality types, leadership styles, etc. will oftentimes see better relationships form, leading to increased driver retention.
+The dispatcher is the primary representative for the company, and sometimes, a trucker’s only contact.
+Companies that spend time carefully matching dispatchers and drivers may see increased driver retention.
+Factor in personality types, leadership styles, etc., and you will oftentimes see better relationships form.

-In addition, companies who ask for dispatcher feedback from their drivers will be able to proactively correct or improve situations before a driver is out the door.
+Companies who ask for dispatcher feedback from their drivers will be able to proactively correct or improve situations quickly.

-Overall, companies that remember that this is a driver's market will focus on putting truckers first, remaining transparent with job requirements, and offering competitive pay and benefits to continuously stand out against the competition.
+Overall, companies that remember that this is a driver’s market will accel.
+Focus on putting truckers first and remain transparent with job requirements.
+Offer competitive pay and benefits to continuously stand out against the competition.